Playboy goes retro, slashes price to 60 cents

 By Bob Tourtellotte

-LOS ANGELES It was among the most exciting periods of Playboy founder Hugh Hefner's life, so what could be better in a bad economy than to retrace the 1960s' good times and give readers a break on the price of his magazine?
+LOS ANGELES, Sept 12 It was among the most exciting periods of Playboy founder Hugh Hefner's life, so what could be better in a bad economy than to retrace the 1960s' good times and give readers a break on the price of his magazine?

-Hefner is slashing the cost of Playboy's October issue, which hits newsstands this Friday, to 60 cents (37 pence).
-His editors have styled the men's magazine with retro look matching 1961, when the first Playboy Club was founded, and linked it to the debut of TV show "The Playboy Club" by putting star Laura Benanti on the cover -- and inside the pages.

-"It's hard to put into words the fact that, obviously, everything changed for me in that time frame," Hefner told Reuters.
-And that statement from a man who has made words one of the centrepieces of his life.

 The octogenarian known as "Hef" who embodies a stylish life of posh nightclubs, wild parties, men's fashion, free speech and, of course, naked women, said that six years after he founded the magazine in 1953, his life changed quickly.